 The preparation of financial statements in accordance with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 2.
 Actual results could differ from those estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.